WeiHao97/WeiHao97.github.io/_pages/about.md

     <li> <b>[2024-11]</b>.
 We conducted the first large-scale analysis on the usage of LLM among real-world malicious emails, partnered with Brracuda Networks!
 Results are coming soon! </li>

     <li> <b>[2024-11]</b>.
-We developed two robust AI-generated content detection systems on text & voice (tested on 1.3M samples, including real scam calls and simulations using tools like Elevenlabs)!
+We developed two robust AI-generated content detection systems on text & audio (tested on 1.3M samples, including real scam calls and simulations using tools like Elevenlabs)!
 Results are coming soon! </li>

     <li> <b>[2024-11]</b>.
 Talk @ AI & Cybersecurity Night hosted by the Google CISO Community.
 Thanks Google for the invitation! </li>